-- Times are scheduled for each grade to eat separately from the other grades. - Hand hygiene is required before lunch and sanitizer upon entering the lunchroom. - Home lunch is allowed. - Students will eat and be excused by the staff after 18 minutes. - There is a 15 minute recess following lunch making a total of three recesses a day.
+- Times are scheduled for each grade to eat separately from the other grades. - Students have 18 minutes to eat lunch.
+If they are not done at the end of that 18-minute period, students can stay and continue to eat until their food is gone or until they are done with their lunch. - Hand hygiene is required before lunch and sanitizer upon entering the lunchroom. - Home lunch is allowed. - There is a "lunch recess" following lunch, making a total of three recesses a day.